ibm-cloud-docs/email-delivery/FAQs.md

 ## Why are my emails not being delivered?
 {: #why-email-not-being-delivered}

-- Your email size might be higher than threshold restrictions.
+- Your email size might be higher than the threshold restrictions.
 Failure notices often give more details about size restrictions.
 - The recipient server might block your emails because of compliance and regulation reasons.
 For more information, see [Why are my emails flagged as spam?](#why-emails-flagged-as-spam).

 ## Why do emails take a long time to deliver?